-i.
-Possessing, using, storing, or manufacturing any weapon on Universitycontrolled property or in connection with a University-affiliated activity is not permitted, unless authorized in writing by the Chief of Police (or his or her designee) of the University Police Department or unless federal or state law affirmatively gives a student a right, irrespective of the Code, to possess or carry

-- a weapon on University-controlled property or in connection with a University-affiliated activity. - ii.
+- i.
+Possessing, using, storing, or manufacturing any weapon on University-controlled property or in connection with a University-affiliated activity is not permitted, unless authorized in writing by the Chief of Police (or his or her designee) of the University Police Department or unless federal or state law affirmatively gives a student a right, irrespective of the Code, to possess or carry a weapon on University-controlled property or in connection with a University-affiliated activity. - ii.
 The possession of firearms, swords, fireworks, or other types of weapons and explosives is not allowed in the residence halls and will be confiscated by Campus Police. - 1.
-Kitchen knives are permitted if the stay in the kitchen area of the apartment. - 2.
+Kitchen knives are permitted if they stay in the kitchen area of the apartment. - 2.
 Pocket knives are permitted if the blade folds into the handleand is no longer than 4 inches. - 3.
-BB gun, air/CO2 gun, pellet gun, potato gun, paintball gun, water guns, nerf guns, or slingshotare not permitted on campus.
+BB guns, air/CO2 guns, pellet guns, potato guns, paintball guns, water guns, nerf guns, or slingshotsare not permitted on campus.